This post contains affiliate links.

 However, even if you have two batteries for the Power Wheels, you still have to be careful when using them.
 It's good to have an additional battery, but if you're not doing the best practices to prolong their lifespan, it'll be even more expensive to replace both batteries.

-Aside from the best practices, another common mistake that we see from parents who use two batteries is that they often leave one completely empty.
+Aside from the best practices, another common mistake that I see from parents who use two batteries is that they often leave one completely empty.
 Whether you have one or two, always be sure that you're charging both before storing them, especially if your kid won't use the Power Wheels for a long time.

 Additional Things to Keep in Mind When Handling a Power Wheels Battery

-Aside from the best practices that will help you make Power Wheels batteries last longer, there are also some things to keep in mind when handling Power Wheels batteries.
-We didn't include it in the best practices because these things aren't part of what parents usually do when dealing with batteries.
+Aside from the best practices that will help you make Power Wheels batteries last longer, there are also some things to keep in mind when handling Power Wheels batteries. ! didn't include it in the best practices because these things aren't part of what parents usually do when dealing with batteries.
 If you want to make it last longer, be sure to do the following: